mikethegrunt/problemSolving-OH/README.md

 [] Once the request-response cycle has completed successfully, update gList array in App state.

-[] implement componentDidMount lifecyle method to pull in items from database each time the <App/> component mounts, and render the items to the page
+[] implement componentDidMount lifecyle method to pull in items from database each time the <App/> component mounts and render the items to the page